rava99/Estore/README.md

+# Estore
+Estore is an online store with different products.
+The products, users and orders are stored in the phpmyadmin database.

+## Installation
+ Markup : * Download XAMPP
-Add the Estore folder to htdocs
+          * Add the Estore folder to htdocs

-Import database to your phpMyAdmin
+          * Import database to your phpMyAdmin

-Go to http://localhost/estore/login.php in your browser
+          * Open http://localhost/estore/login.php in your browser